bitsgalore/bitsgalore.github.io/_posts/2022-11-20-how-to-preserve-your-personal-twitter-archive.md

     ![]({{ BASE_PATH }}/images/2022/11/ff-accounts.png)

-You can open the file in any spreadsheet software.
+Once downloaded, you can open the file in any spreadsheet software.
 For each account, it contains the Twitter user name, the real name, any lists of which the account is a member, associated Fediverse handles, the account's location, and its profile description.

 Optionally, afterwards you may want to remove FediFinder from your Twitter account's connected app list using [this link](https://twitter.com/settings/connected_apps/):